AdrianaMoralesQ/link-monstera/README.md

 Clones also prevent me from spending too much designing the appearance of my application and allows me to focus on its functionality.

 tldr:
--Used Supabase as a database and as an authenticator -Exploring new libraries
+* Used Supabase as a database and for authentication
+* Exploring new libraries
--Creating a user-friendly, clean-coded and live application [Link Monstera](https://link-monstera.vercel.app/Adriana)
+* Creating a user-friendly, clean-coded and live application [Link Monstera](https://link-monstera.vercel.app/Adriana)

 ## Stack 💻